alexsommers7/store-pi/README.md

 Cross-origin resource sharing is enabled for all incoming requests.

-## Rate Limiting

-The rate limit for a given IP address is 50 requests per minute.
-The number of requests you have remaining can be viewed in the `X-Ratelimit-Remaining` response header of any request.

 ## Authorization

 Certain requests require a JWT for authorization.
 Requests that do require the token are indicated as such by the icon.
 As a general rule, any REST or GraphQL request that is reading or writing to a current user's resources will require the bearer token.